-Coffee beans should not be fed to dogs on a regular basis.
+Coffee beans should not be fed to dogs regularly.
 It’s fine if a few beans end up in your dog’s monthly diet by accident.
 However, if your dog eats a full bag of coffee beans, you should seek medical attention as soon as possible.

 Caffeine and coffee beans

 Animals are more sensitive to the effects of caffeine than humans.
-Caffeine’s chemical boost can be poisonous to your pet, and even a small amount can be fatal.
+Caffeine’s chemical boost can poison your pet; even a small amount can be fatal.
 Caffeine is found in coffee beans.
-Unlike instant or brewed coffee, coffee beans have a high concentration of caffeine, which can cause clinical toxicity in most pets right away.
+Unlike instant or brewed coffee, coffee beans have a high concentration of caffeine, which can cause clinical toxicity in most pets immediately.

 This emphasizes the significance of properly storing your coffee supplies, especially wasted grounds.
-Make sure your pet doesn’t have access to the contents of your pantry or garbage can.
+Ensure your pet doesn’t have access to the contents of your pantry or garbage can.